Synthetic Difference in Differences: Placebo Studies

 The model \eqref{basic_model} captures several qualitative challenges that have received considerable attention in the recent panel data literature.
 When the matrix $\bl$ takes on an additive form, i.e., $L_{it} = \alpha_i + \beta_t$, then the DID regression will consistently recover $\tau$.
 Allowing for interactions in $\bl$ is a natural way to generalize the fixed-effects specification and discuss inference in settings where DID is misspecified \citep{bai2009panel,moon2015linear,moon2017dynamic}.
 In our formal results given in Section \ref{sec:formal}, we show how, despite not explicitly fitting the model \eqref{basic_model}, SDID can consistently estimate $\tau$ in this design under reasonable conditions.
 Finally, accounting for correlation over time within observations of the same unit is widely considered to be an important ingredient to credible inference using panel data \citep*{angrist2008mostly, Bertrand2004did}.

-In our experiments, we compare DID, SC and SDID, all implemented exactly as in Section \ref{sec:calif}.
-We also compare these three estimators to an alternative that estimates $\tau$ by directly fitting both $\bl$ and $\tau$ in \eqref{basic_model}; specifically, we consider the matrix completion (MC) estimator recommended in \citet*{athey2017matrix} which uses nuclear norm penalization to regularize its estimate of $\bl$.
+In our experiments, we compare DID, SC, SDID, and DIFP, all implemented exactly as in Section \ref{sec:calif}.
+We also compare these four estimators to an alternative that estimates $\tau$ by directly fitting both $\bl$ and $\tau$ in \eqref{basic_model}; specifically, we consider the matrix completion (MC) estimator recommended in \citet*{athey2017matrix} which uses nuclear norm penalization to regularize its estimate of $\bl$.
 In the remainder of this section, we focus on comparing the bias and root-mean-squared error of the estimator.
 We discuss questions around inference and coverage in Section \ref{sec:inference}.